Table Tennis Coaching Options in Singapore: Private, Group, Academy or Club?

 beginners who want to learn correct technique from the start

-children who benefit from close guidance and encouragement
+children who benefit from closer guidance

-adults who need flexible lesson pacing
+adults who need a more flexible learning pace

-competitive players who want targeted correction
+players who want targeted correction

 2. Group Table Tennis Classes